xmhai/techdoc/architecture/authentication/oidc.md

 The OpenID Connect flow looks the same as OAuth.
 The only differences are:-
 - in the initial request, a specific scope of openid is used.
 - in the final exchange the Client receives both an Access Token and an ID Token.
+- How the access token and ID token pass to backend?

 ## Endpoints
 https://developer.okta.com/docs/reference/api/oidc/#endpoints